deleisha/libuv-tls/README.md

 # libuv-tls
-Add SSL/TLS functionality on top of libuv
+Add SSL/TLS functionality on top of libuv using OpenSSL.

 This small library adds SSL/TLS functionality using BIO pair on libuv.
-DTLS support need to be worked on.
+It tries to provide API similar to libuv with bare minimum change.
+Also it tries to use facilities provided by OpenSSL.
+Currently it scratches BIO pair only as a result.
+This might go away as we learn more and more both on OpenSSL and libuv.
+Writing our own custom BIO will lend lot more flexibility.

+We intend to provide the library as subpart of libuv, if we can finish soon.

 ### TODO:
-- Add session resumption feature
+- Add session resumption feature - may be later version
-- Renegotiation not yet handled
+- Renegotiation not yet handled - may be later version
-- Work on supporting DTLS support
+- Work on supporting DTLS support - later versions
-- Handle multiple, simultaneous client connection
+- Handle multiple, simultaneous client connection - must have for next release
+- Work on building and packaging